Lillifee/raspiCam/README.md

 ## Raspberry PI OS

+From version >1.2.0, raspiCam support the libcamera apps of the new Raspberry Pi OS.
+If you use an older version with raspistill and raspivid, please check version 1.2.0 in the release section.

 If your raspberry is already up and running, you can skip this section and continue with the "Install Node.js" section.

 Install the latest Raspberry Pi OS Lite with the [Raspberry PI imager](https://www.raspberrypi.org/software/).
 Feel free to use the desktop version, but it's not necessary for the application.